kant-ai/boxs/docs/getting_started.md

 ## Store data in your box

-Use the `store()` function to store your data and return a reference to it:
+Use the `store()` function to store your data, which returns a `DataInfo` object with a reference to the stored data and some additional meta-data:

 ```python
 ...